 But, when it comes to business, it turns out that we’re not nearly as goal-focused.
 Even though, as entrepreneurs, we’ve taken on big risks to start new businesses, the surprising truth is that we’re really not very good at goal setting at all.

 What’s more surprising is how much of an impact setting goals and tracking your progress can have on your business.
-A recent study by Censuswide and Geckoboard looked at over 250 small and medium-sized businesses in the U.S. and the data exposed the secret to business success: setting growth targets and tracking your progress dramatically increases your chances of actually reaching your goals.
+A study by Censuswide and Geckoboard looked at over 250 small and medium-sized businesses in the U.S. and the data exposed the secret to business success: setting growth targets and tracking your progress dramatically increases your chances of actually reaching your goals.

 It turns out that one in 10 small businesses have no growth targets at all.
 And only one out of 10 small businesses that do have growth targets track those goals in real-time.
 These businesses that don’t set or track their goals tend to stay small: 77 percent of them report less than $100k in annual revenue.